ZichuanW/ZichuanW.github.io/README.md

 # homepage
-My homepage could be accessed via https://zichuanw.github.io/homepage/.
+My homepage is at https://zichuanw.github.io/homepage/.